brown-band/website/pages/scripts/1993-1994/fall/princeton.md

 Then, students wrote papers by hand with pen and correction fluid.
 Now, students type papers in the CIT with spell-checker and automatic thesaurus.

-Watch now as the Band forms an amorphous blob and plays "White Out."
+Watch now as the Band forms an amorphous blob and plays “White Out.”

-:sd[Bands forms an amorphous blob and plays "Wipe Out"]
+:sd[Bands forms an amorphous blob and plays “Wipe Out”]

 We’d like to welcome all the alumni who returned to Brown for today’s Homecoming Game.
 Be careful about visiting your old dorms however, as there is a chance you may be caught in a false alarm and forced to pay a $10 fine.
 Many of you may have noticed some changes around campus, such as the repairs to Stuart Theater or the moving of the Bear to the Main Green.
 And as long as you keep those Capital Campaign donations coming, we guarantee that we’ll have some new construction for you to admire each year!